Stuart-Mouse/jai-convert/notes.md

 ### pointer stuff

-pointer recasting considerations are a bit different than in the dat packer, since we have to think about both src and dst
+pointer recasting considerations are a bit different than in the data packer, since we have to think about both src and dst

 maybe we want to recast both pointers up to some common base type maybe we want to cast just one or the other